A list of Exchanges that will be used to create the Client's execution pipeline.

 instead.

-suspenseA configuration flag indicating whether support for "Suspense" is activated.
+Optional suspenseA configuration flag indicating whether support for "Suspense" is activated.

-This configuration flag is only relevant for using urql
+This configuration flag is only relevant for using urql with the React or Preact bindings.

-to "suspend" instead of returning a loading state, which
+When activated it allows useQuery to "suspend" instead of returning a loading state, which

 will stop updates in a querying component and instead cascade